Garrett96/docusite/README.md

 ### Setup

-Clone the Repo (I recommend using GitHub Desktop to manage it easier)
+Clone the Repo (I recommend using GitHub Desktop)
 <br>

 Find the file in Github folder and open it, can push your changes easily that way.